Missionary Sisters of the Immaculate Conception of the Mother of God

-The Missionary Sisters of the Immaculate Conception of the Mother of God (abbreviated S.M.I.C.) are an institute of religious sisters in the Catholic Church belonging to the Third Order Regular of St. Francis.
-They were founded in 1910 in Santarém, Brazil, by the Rt.
-Rev. Armand August Bahlmann, O.F.M., and Mother Immaculata (born Elizabeth Tombrock), both natives of Germany, to educate the children of the poor throughout the world.
+The Missionary Sisters of the Immaculate Conception of the Mother of God (abbreviated SMIC) are an institute of religious sisters in the Roman Catholic Church.
+The congregation belongs to the Third Order Regular of St. Francis.
+They were founded in 1910 in Santarém, Brazil, by Armand August Bahlmann, OFM, and Mother Immaculata (born Elizabeth Tombrock), both natives of Germany, to educate the children of the poor throughout the world.

 The founders

 The bishop

 Armand Bahlmann was born in Essen, Germany, on 8 May 1862.
 He grew up a devout but strong-willed boy, wanting to become a missionary.
 To that end, he joined the Order of Friars Minor when he was of age.
 He was ordained a Catholic priest on 22 September 1888, and served in various works of the Order in his homeland, earning two doctorates, before being assigned to serve in the missions of the Order in Santarém, Brazil.
 In January 1907 he was appointed Territorial Prelate of the region by the Holy See.
-He went to Rome, where he was consecrated a bishop on 19 July of that year, by Cardinal Girolamo Maria Gotti, O.C.D., the Prefect of the Propagation of the Faith.
+He went to Rome, where he was consecrated a bishop on 19 July of that year, by Cardinal Girolamo Maria Gotti, OCD, the Prefect of the Propagation of the Faith.

 In the course of his service in the country Bahlmann developed a desire to establish a community of teaching Sisters for the children of the region.
 For this, he enlisted a small community of cloistered Conceptionist nuns established in the region, who were at time a branch of the Poor Clares, the contemplative Second Order within the Franciscan Order, founded in Spain in the 15th century.
 As contemplatives, however, they lacked the experience and training for teaching.
 He had this on his mind when he traveled to Germany on a fundraising trip.
 It was in the course of this trip that he met the woman who would help him fulfill his plans.